khalidhamada/coordina-project-wizard/readme.txt

 == Installation ==

 1. Upload the `coordina-project-wizard` folder to `/wp-content/plugins/`.
-2. Activate the main Coordina plugin.
+2. Activate the main Coordina plugin (https://github.com/khalidhamada/coordina)
 3. Activate Coordina Project Wizard.
 4. Launch the wizard from the Coordina Projects area.